United States Army enlisted rank insignia: 1956–1985

 In 1956, the Army began wearing polished black leather boots instead of the traditional unpolished russet leather (as late as the early 1980s, older soldiers who had served before 1956 said they were in the "brown boot" army.), and the army green uniform (with Goldenlite-Yellow-on-green rank stripes) was adopted.
 The new enlisted rank insignia were then used on all Army uniforms (e.g., green, khaki, and fatigue).
-Enlisted rank insignia with a blue background was worn on the army blue dress uniform.
+Enlisted rank insignia with a blue background was worn on the army blue dress uniform and a white background on the army white uniform.

 In 1957, a 2-inch-wide set of Goldenlite-yellow-on-blue stripes were worn with the new optional army blue WAC dress uniform.
 In 1959, a 2-inch-wide set of Goldenlite-yellow-on-green stripes were worn with the new army green WAC duty uniform; they replaced the taupe WAC service uniform by 1961.
 Although the WAC was disestablished in 1978, the army green WAC uniform would be in use until 1985.

 In 1958, as part of a rank restructuring, two pay grades and four ranks were added: sergeant (E-5) returned to its traditional three chevron insignia, E-6 became staff sergeant, which had been eliminated in 1948 (with its previous three chevrons and one arc insignia), sergeant first class became E-7, master sergeant became E-8, which included first sergeant and specialist 8; and E-9, which included sergeant major and specialist 9.
 In 1959, the specialist insignia was made the same size and width as non-commissioned officer's stripes.
-In 1961, the wearing of large Goldenlite-yellow-on-green stripes was adopted for use on all Army uniforms (green, khaki, and fatigue) except for the Army dress blue uniform, which used large insignia with a blue background.
-In 1965, the ranks of specialist 8 and specialist 9 were discontinued, and private first class was briefly termed lance corporal.
+In 1961, the wearing of large Goldenlite-yellow-on-green stripes was adopted for use on all Army uniforms (green, khaki, and fatigue) except for the Army dress blue uniform, which used large insignia with a blue background and army white uniform that used a white background.
+In 1965, the ranks of specialist 8 and specialist 9 were discontinued.

-In 1966, the rank of Sergeant Major of the Army was established, its holder an assistant to the Army chief of staff.
+In 1966, the rank of Sergeant Major of the Army was established, its holder an advisor to the Army chief of staff.
 Considered a higher grade than sergeant major (or than command sergeant major from 1968), the Sergeant Major of the Army didn't receive its unique rank insignia until 1979.
 In 1968, the rank of command sergeant major was established as an assistant to the commanding officer at battalion, brigade, division, and corps levels.
 Also, that year the insignia of the private first class received one arc under the chevron.
 In 1978, the rank of specialist 7 was discontinued.
-In 1979, brass enlisted rank pins were created for wear on black epaulets with the Army green shirt and black "wooly-pully" sweater.
+In 1975, brass enlisted rank pins were created for wear on black epaulets with the Army green shirt and black "wooly-pully" sweater.
 In 1985, the ranks of specialist 5 and specialist 6 were discontinued.